Skip to content

 • Exactly once delivery, and to participate into two-phase commit XA transaction.

-• Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second command to do something on its data.
+• Asynchronous request / reply communication: the semantic of the communication is for one component to ask a second component to do something on its data.
 This is a command pattern with delay on the response.

 Consider streaming system, like Kafka, as pub/sub and persistence system for: